 News NYC violent weekend leaves at least 21 shot, four fatally A wave of gun violence across the city killed four people and wounded at least 17 others.
 Photo Credit: iStock By REUTERS June 30, 2014 11:21 AM Print Share fbShare Tweet Email A wave of gun violence across New York City killed four people and wounded at least 17 others, the third time in June that more than a dozen people were shot in a short period of time, police said Monday.
 The gun violence touched all five of New York City boroughs.
 A 10-year-old Brooklyn boy was hospitalized after being hit by a bullet while walking through his neighborhood, according to the New York City Police Department.
 Four people were killed, including a 24-year-old Bronx man who was shot early Sunday near his home, police said.
 Overall crime in New York City remains low, though shootings have seen an uptick over the past several months, according to statistics.
 In the week ending June 22, shooting incidents had risen 18 percent since the year before, the statistics show.
 This was the third time in June that more than a dozen people in New York City were shot over a weekend, according to authorities.
 New York City Police Commissioner Bill Bratton has said the uptick is temporary and that the overall volume of shootings in New York is lower than last year.
 The murder rate is poised to reach a record low for 2014, he said.
 "We've had an increase, a temporary increase, in shootings," Bratton said this month.
 "Crime goes up, it goes down."
 He has also said there will be no increase in the number of stop and frisks performed by police officers.
 The controversial policing tactic was widely used under his predecessor, Ray Kelly, but derided by a federal judge and by Mayor Bill de Blasio, who took office in January, as being carried out unfairly on mostly black and Latino men.
-By REUTERS Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REUTERS Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.